1C MCP Toolkit

 2. Select **Embedded server** mode

-3. Click "Run server"
+3. Click "Start server"

-4. Configure AI-agent to `http://<1C-computer-ip>:6003/mcp`
+4. Configure AI-agent to `http://<1C-computer-IP>:6003/mcp`

 ### Option 1: Docker Hub (Proxy mode)

-Run proxy server from Docker Hub image:
+Run proxy-server from a ready Docker Hub image:

 ```bash